Lemniscate constant: History

+As of 2025 over 2 trillion digits of this constant have been calculated using y-cruncher.

 Forms

-Usually, $\varpi$ is defined by the first equality below.
+Usually, $\varpi$ is defined by the first equality below, but it has many equivalent forms:

 where K is the complete elliptic integral of the first kind with modulus k, Β is the beta function, Γ is the gamma function and ζ is the Riemann zeta function.